gvwilson/sys-tutorial/src/fs/index.md

 -   `stat` defines constants representing various permissions
 -   Add the ones we want

+## Not Important Until It Is {: #fs-perm-important .aside}

+-   Permissions are less important on laptops than they were on multi-user systems…
+-   …until we start to run web servers and databases that other people can access

 ## What is "Systems Programming"? {: #fs-sys-prog .aside}

 -   Not a precise term